sigma-andex/purescript-fast-vect/README.md

 ## Long story

-A vector is a list (or an Array in the case of Purescript) that has it's size encoded in it's type.
+A vector is a list (or an Array in the case of Purescript) that has its size encoded in it's type.
 For instance in Idris you can define a vector like this:

 ```idris
 vect : Vect 3 Int